Tkies-kaf (1924 film): Production

-Following the First World War and the newfound independence of Poland, Jewish cinema in the nation had been curtailed by sporadic pogroms and antisemetic policies by the new government.
+Following the First World War and the newfound independence of Poland, Jewish cinema in the nation had been curtailed by sporadic pogroms and antisemitic policies by the new government.
 Henryk Bojm, a photographer-turned-smuggler during the First World War, began writing screenplays in the years following the war, but was unsuccessful in finding an interested producer.
 He approached Leo Forbert, the owner of Meteor (Warsaw's largest photography studio), who was enthusiastic at the prospect of Jewish cinema; together they founded a film group dubbed "Leo-Film".
 Their first production together was Bojm's screenplay Tkies-kaf, based on Peretz Hirschbein's 1907 play Der Tkies-kaf and S. An-sky's 1914 play The Dybbuk.
 Bojm wrote the screenplay with actors from a prominent local art theater troupe, Varshiver Yidisher Kunst Teater, in mind; notably Zygmunt Turkow, his wife Ester Rachel Kamińska, and their daughter Ida Kamińska.

 Forbert had produced two previous films for Meteor — the German-influenced crime films Ludzie mroku and Syn Szatana — both with director Bruno Bredschneider.
 Neither film made a profit.
 Bredschneider, a non-Jew unfamiliar with Yiddish and Jewish customs, was considered inappropriate for Tkies-kaf; Forbert may have approached the American Yiddish-language director Sidney M. Goldin, but Goldin was occupied with work on another film, Yizkor.
 The film entered pre-production without a director; Turkow's cameraman (and cousin) Seweryn Steinwurcel was experienced with the technical elements of production, but was unable to give advice on the acting or movement.
 Turkow had joined the project on the promise that an experienced foreign director would direct the film; seeing no other option, he volunteered to direct it himself.
 He was successful at directing the cast, although the acting was often done in the dramatic and exaggerated style typical of stage plays.